-OEWD currently provides services to individuals with intellectual and/or developmental disability (ID/DD) through Toolworks, Postive Resource Center, and The Arc of San Francisco.
-Workforce development services include job placement, job readiness, and training services.
+OEWD currently provides services to individuals with intellectual and/or developmental disability (ID/DD) through partner agencies Toolworks, Postive Resource Center, and The Arc of San Francisco.
+Workforce development services include job readiness services, training opportunities, and job placement assistance.
 Toolworks, OEWD's Specialized Access Point for people with disabilities, is co-located with the AJCC to provide new client orientation for individuals with disabilities.
-As the Specialized Access Point, Toolworks has developed a training for service providers in the entire Access Point system to streamline service delivery at a client's entry point to the Workforce System and to limit referral to multiple agencies.
+As the Disability Coordinator, Toolworks has developed a training for service providers in the entire Access Point system to streamline service delivery at a client's entry point to the Workforce System and to limit referral to multiple agencies.
 Toolworks also coordinates service delivery with the Department of Rehabilitation (DOR) and is able to leverage DOR funding for client enrollment in training.

-In accordance with Directive 18-01, OEWD held public comment on competitive integrated employment (CIE) for individuals with intellectual or developmental disability (ID/DD) in the mandated after hours community listening session.
-Participants in the community listening session included: DOR, Goodwill, Golden Gate Regional Center, Jewish Vocational Services, San Francisco Community Living, Support Community Living, and Lighthouse for the Blind.
+In accordance with Directive 18-01, OEWD held public comment on competitive integrated employment (CIE) for individuals with ID/DD in the mandated after-hours community listening session.
+Participants in the community listening session included: DOR, Goodwill, Golden Gate Regional Center, Jewish Vocational Service, San Francisco Community Living, and Lighthouse for the Blind.
 Participants gave public comment on the workforce development needs of individuals with ID/DD, and the promotion of competitive integrated employment (CIE).
-Participants expressed that the service population did not often access CIE, and that local providers are exploring methods to promote CIE in partnership with DOR.
+Participants expressed that the service population did not often access CIE, and that local providers are exploring methods to promote CIE with DOR.